Projects in Alliance with ARECMA

 Your donation is federally tax deductible.
 It’s not deductible from your Puerto Rico income tax.
 If you prefer to donate by check, please make it payable to HASER, Inc. and write “ARECMA” in the memo line.

-The Festival de la Pana (Breadfruit Festival) exalts the culinary history of the breadfruit First it was sustenance for enslaved people, and then it became part of the diet of many families in Puerto Rico.
-The Festival is an economic engines that support ARECMA and the community.
+Festival de la Pana (Breadfruit Festival) exalts the culinary history of the breadfruit that first was sustenance for enslaved people, and then became part of the diet of many families in Puerto Rico.
+The Festival is an economic engine that support ARECMA and the community.
 The event provides space for local merchants to sell their products and for cultural activities.

 Summer Camp in La Loma

-The Campamento de Verano en la Loma is For children from the Mariana neighborhood and surrounding communities.
+Campamento de Verano en la Loma is for children from the Mariana neighborhood and surrounding communities.
 It is a safe and healthy environment to share, play, and learn.
 Promotes community work and a sense of belonging in youth.

 The farm was created to support the community kitchen.
 Educational tours are offered and it is a site for service learning.
 The farm provides the community with access to fresh and nutritious crops through exchanges or reduced prices.
 The Community Farm follows agroecological practices.

 Centro de Transformación Comunitaria operates in an old school campus that was shut down and abandoned by the Department of Education.
 ARECMA rehabilitated the structure and facilities to provide services to the community and coordinate the volunteer program.
 It houses a library with a reading and study areas, computers with internet access, and a printer for families and students.

 More about ARECMA

 ARECMA was awarded the 2020 Eisner Prize For Intergenerational Excellence.